Cali Condors

-The Cali Condors was a professional swimming club and one of the original eight clubs of the International Swimming League.
+The Cali Condors were a professional swimming club and one of the original eight clubs of the International Swimming League.
 The team was based in San Francisco led by general manager Jason Lezak and head coach Gregg Troy.
-Assistant Coaches for the 2019 Season were Dean Boxall, Jeff Julian, and Linda Kiefer.
+Assistant coaches for the 2019 season were Dean Boxall, Jeff Julian, and Linda Kiefer.

 During the inaugural season in 2019 they earned their spot in the final as one of the top two teams in their division.
 They finished the season as the top American team in the league ahead of their rival LA Current.

 The Condors won their first International Swimming League Championship during the 2020 Season in Budapest, Hungary.
 They were led by Head Coach Jonty Skinner, and assistant coaches Allison Beebe, Sean Schimmel, and Brian Schrader.